SUPScientist/supscientist.github.io/cv.md

 Bresnahan, P.J., The Mooring Report: February 2016.
 El Niño’s effects on San Francisco Bay water quality.
 SFEI’s water quality science e-newsletter: www.sfei.org/tmr/2016-02.

 ### TEACHING EXPERIENCE AND INVITED PRESENTATIONS:
+Please see [Teaching & Outreach](../teaching-outreach.html) for the most up-to-date information on my courses.
+Here are several additional notes on invited presentations:
+·	Invited presenter at the National Science Foundation’s Frontiers in Ocean Sciences Symposium (2020 & 2021).
 ·	Invited lecturer for two-week summer course: “Instrumenting our oceans for better observation: a training course on biogeochemical sensors,” Kristineberg, Sweden (2015, 19).
 I delivered four lectures and led three practical, project-based exercises for students designed to teach how oceanographic sensors function and are operated in the field.
 ·	Invited instructor for two-week summer course: “Satellite Remote Sensing Training” (2019).
 I delivered one week of lectures and spent two weeks assisting students with interactive Python programming for ocean satellite data analysis.
 ·	Designed project-based learning portion of Observational Physical Oceanography with Prof. Fiamma Straneo.
 Students learned to make an ocean sensor package using open source code and hardware and we contributed to improvements for the GitHub repository (2019).